 Ningaloo Reef is the West’s answer to the Great Barrier Reef and it starts just above Carnarvon.
 You can find out about the top attractions and things to do with a Guide To Ningaloo Reef Western Australia.
 Stop off at the Blowholes where you can prize oysters off low-lying rocks while eyeing crayfish swimming below – recreational cray fishing permits are available in season from the Fisheries Department office in Carnarvon.
-Delicious Nor West Pink Snapper are a common catch here also.
+Delicious North West Pink Snapper is a common catch here also.

 Permission can be sought from Gnaraloo Station to access Cape Farquhar, with its scattered shacks and fabulous fishing.
 The next stop up the coast, accessed by turning back via Carnarvon and heading up the highway for a few hours, is Warroora Station and beach – marking the beginning of the protected Ningaloo Marine Park and site of a pelican sanctuary.

 Things to do in Carnarvon during the COVID 19 Pandemic

 The regional border opening to the Gascoyne, Pilbara Midwest, and the South West.
 In fact, WA is open to internal tourism.
 You can now enjoy natural attractions around Carnarvon.

 Enjoying nature, being in the less crowded and untrodden areas, enjoying luxury is the beautiful North of Western Australian.

 We’ve created a list of six things you must not miss when you visit Carnarvon.

 For more info call the Carnarvon Visitor’s Centre on 08 9941 1146.